 I’m super bummed that morning sickness made me miss out on prime Christmas crafting time.
 I’ve been waiting all year to do Christmas crafts though, and I’m not going to let the fact that Christmas is only a week away stop me!
 So stick around for some last minute Christmas inspiration, or pin the ideas for next year.
 You know from my 12 Days of Handmade Christmas Ornaments series last year, that I love to make ornaments for our tree.
 I made these cute clay ornaments with the kids to hang on the tree this year, and I love how they turned out!
+For more fingerprint and handprint ornaments, click here.
+Make sure you also look at all of my other homemade Christmas ornament tutorials!

 My favorite part about these is that the little hearts are made with my kids’ fingerprints.